plastic-bottleneck/plastic-bottleneck/README.md

 ## Who is Paul?
 Paul, alias Plastic Bottleneck is obviously me.
 I live in Germany such as my idol [the suckless guys](https://suckless.org/) team with their great and simple software which is just "sucks less" like their name says.
 I like playing instruments such as piano and organ etc..
 I also love working with computers from any age.
 Mostly before the 2000s.
 My oldest one is out from 1955 which is a ```SPERRY UNIVAC```.
-My newer ones are C64s(), C128(s), HP(s), IBM(s), etc..
+My newer ones are C64(s), C128(s), HP(s), IBM(s), etc..
 I have 31 computers in total and got them all together over the years.
 I also love programming in C, x86_64 Assembly, 6502 Assembly, Altair 8800 binary, Microsoft basic (C64 etc...), Fortran, bash (and python).

 ---

 ## Main Project - Plus-Linux 0.4.0

+### **NEWS: Plus Linux will come in the next beta soon - 0.5 with the latest new Kernel and some new featurews!**

 Plus Linux is based on Kernel 5.19.1 at a small size.
 It also uses busybox instead of GNU.
 I may make my own coreutils in C later to make it even smaller and with less bloat.